 - Identification and position on the issue of key stakeholders and decision makers

 - It is important to determine who the key decision makers are and to marshal support from other stakeholders-teachers, consumers, other service providers, administration, key legislative staff, and legislators in committees of jurisdiction.

 - Development of an active network of member support

-- Are other SLPs in the district/state united in support of the effort?
+- Are other audiologists or SLPs in the district/state united in support of the effort?

 - Can the group coalesce around the issue of workload and are the members of the group willing to seek support of other stakeholders?

 - Are they willing to contact or meet with decision makers (i.e., special education directors, superintendents, state department of education officials, legislative staff and legislators)?

 - What is the process for requesting change?
 How does the request need to be made?

 - If it is a legislative process, how is a bill developed, how are sponsors obtained, and when and how will the bill be introduced?

 Once the audiologist, SLP or state associations have determined there is potential for change, it is important for the state leaders and local audiologists and SLPs to meet and decide how they want adopt a specific policy.
 Once a likeminded group or association committee has been formed, the group should identify individual members to assume roles and accept responsibility for helping to accomplish the goal.

 These roles and responsibilities include the following.

 Group Leader—keeps the group members informed and serves as the spokesperson; helps identify supportive stakeholders and decision makers and those who will oppose the group's effort.